epccs/RPUlux/AmpHr/README.md

 [Adc]: ../Adc

-# Start of Day

-The [day-night][../DayNight] state machine is used to clear the discharge accumulation at TBD.

 # Firmware Upload

 With a serial port connection (set the BOOT_PORT in Makefile) and optiboot installed on the RPUlux run 'make bootload' and it should compile and then flash the MCU.